Bear Sculpting Championship rules 2021

 Each sculptor must sign a waiver before the competition.

 The competitors are not allowed to use technical assistants during the competition.

-Registration will take place in the competition tent on Ilomantsi market square from 8:30 until 10:30 on the morning of Friday 13 August 2021.
+Registration will take place in the Bear festival info tent at Kansallistalo yard (Yhtiöntie 8) either on Thursday 12 August 2021 from 6:20 until 7:30 on the evening or on Friday 13 August 2021 from 8:30 until 10:30 on the morning.
 The competition will be held from 12 noon – 7 pm on Friday, and 9 am – 4 pm on Saturday.